tenbowls/tododoro/README.md

 2. Update the PostgreSQL infomation to the config.json file in the config folder (One workaround to not provide the password is to edit the "pg_hba.conf" file to enable server to trust the username)
 3. Update the config.json file with the timing (in minutes) that you want, only a maximum of 59 mins is allowed
 4. Run the tododoro_gui.py to start the timer app
+5. Configurations can also be updated from the File > Settings menu, program has to be restarted manually for any changes made to the database settings for it to take place

 *Updating postgres details in config file*:
 ```